pycommute.loperator

 • expr – Source polynomial expression.

-• hs – Hilbert space the linear operator acts on.
+• hs – Hilbert space the linear operator acts in.

 __mul__(*args, **kwargs)